The legal detail

 Changes to this website

-16 The contents of this website, including these terms and conditions of use, are subject to change by us without notification and the RBS Group shall not be obliged to remove any outdated information from the website or to expressly mark it as being outdated.
+16 The contents of this website, including these terms and conditions of use, are subject to change by us without notification and the NatWest Group shall not be obliged to remove any outdated information from the website or to expressly mark it as being outdated.

-18 In order to maintain the security of its systems, protect its staff and detect fraud and other crimes, the RBS Group reserves the right to monitor all internet communications, including web and email traffic, into and out of its domain.
+18 In order to maintain the security of its systems, protect its staff and detect fraud and other crimes, the NatWest Group reserves the right to monitor all internet communications, including web and email traffic, into and out of its domain.
 Monitoring includes (without limitation) checks for viruses and other malignant code, criminal activity, and use of content that is unauthorised or unlawful or material that may cause offence in any way.

 19 Persons accessing this website from Australia should note that their access to, and use of, the information, services and products on this website may be prohibited under the Australian Corporations Act 2001 or under RBS' Australian Financial Services Licence.
 Nothing contained in this website should be construed as an authorisation to access or use the information, services or products on this website in Australia where such prohibitions apply.